Skip to main content

 note

-9. Switch to another segment you want to stake out.
-To finish staking out the line, close the Stakeout option window.
+5. Switch to another segment you want to stake out using the arrow buttons under the Stakeout plate.
+To finish staking out the line, tap the back button on the Stakeout plate.

 Once you finished staking out the line, close the Stakeout tool and select the next line you want to stake out.